|

 good news of Jesus is foremost in Paul’s life.

-see the word “elect” in this sentence.
+see the word “elect” in verse 10.

 This word has caused great controversy over the centuries.